python019/python-game-projects/README.md

-## # Simple Snake Game in Python 3 for RANDOM, TIME, turtle themes
+## # Simple Snake Game in Python 3 for RANDOM, TIME, Turtle themes